Deadleg/idea-openresty-lua-support/README.md

 Currently everything is pulled from the [lua-nginx-module documentation](https://github.com/openresty/lua-nginx-module), so there may some things missing especially all of the `resty` plugins.

+This plugin should work on all JetBrains products with builds >= 141.

 ## Development

 To regenerate all of the keywords and documentation, run `./gradlew generateDocumentation`.
 This will pull the lua-nginx-module into the `vendor` directory then run some gradle tasks to extract the information.